This article was originally published on VICE Canada.

 "He basically marinated his mind in their YouTube until he was swimming in the Kool-Aid," said Ross.
 "Then he went to the first meeting, but by the time he went he had been convinced and completely captivated by these YouTube videos.
 He showed up there for the first time as a true believer."

 Ross has been working as a cult deprogrammer since 1986 and says he has worked on over 500 cases.
 His time working with former cult members isn't without controversy.
 Ross was consulted in the disastrous handling of a cult in Waco—where a botched siege burned down the Branch Davidians compound outside the Texas city and 76 people died as a result—and his involvement was criticized by other experts.
-In 1995, Ross was sued by Jason Scott, a man deemed to be a follower of pentecostal cult who Ross attempted to deprogram.
-In a civil suit, Scott was awarded millions—Ross also faced criminal charges but was acquitted by jury.
-The case bankrupt the Cult Awareness Network which had been in operation since 1978.
+In 1995, Ross was sued by Jason Scott, a man deemed to be a follower of a pentecostal cult whom Ross tried to deprogram.
+In a civil suit, Scott was awarded millions.
+Ross also faced criminal charges, but was acquitted by jury.
+The case bankrupted the Cult Awareness Network, which had been in operation since 1978.

 While the internet and its platforms allow these groups to operate and to recruit, it also works as a tool for escape.
 Online there is a lot of information on what cults are—Rick Ross' Cult Education Institute runs a free database that offers information on cults and has contacts for family members who believe a loved one is in a cult.

-Furthermore, the online world also offers a community for those reentering the world after freeing themselves from the grasp of a cult.
-There exists forums and support groups, some of which are even particular to certain cults.
-FDR Liberated is website critical of Molyneux that hosts which provides support and community to those who have stopped listening to the "philosopher."
+The internet also offers a community for those reentering the world after freeing themselves from the grasp of a cult.
+There exist forums and support groups, some of which are even particular to certain cults.
+FDR Liberated is a website critical of Molyneux that provides support and community to those who have stopped listening to the "philosopher."

 "FDR Liberated was incredible for me—it was huge," O'Connor told VICE.
 "I honestly have no idea what I would have done without it… The forum itself I really appreciated when I was struggling more, to have this place to go and talk about these things."